2023 Scottish National Party leadership election: Background

 In 2004, Alex Salmond became leader of the SNP, having previously led the party from 1990 to 2000.
 In the 2007 Scottish Parliament election, the SNP won a plurality of votes and seats and Salmond became the first minister of Scotland.
 In the 2011 Scottish Parliament election, the SNP won a majority of seats on a platform of delivering a referendum on Scottish independence.
 This referendum took place in 2014, with the question "should Scotland become an independent country?".
 A majority of voters, 55.3%, answered "no", and Salmond resigned as leader and first minister.
 His deputy first minister since 2007 and depute leader of the SNP since 2004, Nicola Sturgeon, was elected unopposed as his successor.

 Sturgeon led the SNP in the 2016 Scottish Parliament election, forming a minority government.
 She again led the party into the 2021 Scottish Parliament election, which led to a power-sharing agreement with the Scottish Greens.
-Over the same period, the party won a majority of seats in each of 2015, 2017, and 2019 general elections, winning all but three seats in Scotland in the 2015 election.
+Over the same period, the party won a majority of seats in each of the 2015, 2017, and 2019 general elections, winning all but three seats in Scotland in the 2015 election.
 Sturgeon's government advocated for another Scottish independence referendum, but in 2022 the UK Supreme Court ruled they did not have the legal standing to hold one without agreement from Westminster.
 On 25 May 2022, she became the longest-serving first minister of Scotland since the role was established in 1999, surpassing the record held by Salmond.

 On 15 February 2023, Sturgeon announced her intention to stand down as the leader of the SNP and first minister, saying that she would remain in office until a new leader was elected.
 Sturgeon insisted that her resignation was not due to "short term pressures" but said that the job "takes its toll on you."
 She said she would remain in office as a Member of the Scottish Parliament (MSP) until the next Scottish Parliament election, expected to be held in 2026.
 On 2 March, John Swinney, the Deputy First Minister, and only person other than Sturgeon to be in Cabinet since the SNP came to power in 2007, also announced that after 16 years he planned to leave Government following the contest.
 Sturgeon's husband, Peter Murrell, initially remained the SNP's chief executive, although there were calls for him to resign.
 However, he would subsequently resign on 18 March.